 Critics described “Michael” as shallow and sanitised, while audience response pointed to continued ticket demand from Michael Jackson’s fanbase.
 The Lionsgate film arrived amid long-running controversy over Jackson’s life and abuse allegations.
-The biopic focuses on Jackson’s rise and peak years while avoiding darker chapters that have divided public opinion.
+The Michael biopic focuses on Jackson’s rise and peak years while avoiding darker chapters that have divided public opinion.

 The film ends with the message “His story will continue,” raising speculation about a sequel.
 A follow-up could cover Jackson’s later career, family life and controversies, while cast member Colman Domingo has expressed interest in returning.
+Ultimately, these developments show the unique cultural impact of the Michael biopic.

 Read: Man sues Michael Jackson for sexual abuse, 5 years after death